 Prostate cancer (PCa) is the most common cancer malignancy and a main cause of cancer death (accounting for 21%) in Canadian men.
-While prostate-specific antigen (PSA) blood tests are utilized to detect PCa, most men with elevated blood PSA levels do not have PCa.
-Other problems with PSA testing include limited benefits for all-cause and cancer-specific mortality, psychological distress from false positives, and complications from biopsies.4-8 Some evidence suggests only 1 in 1000 men screened via PSA testing might prevent PCa and only 3 in 1000 men screened will be protected from metastatic PCa.
-Therefore, recommendations for PSA screening in Canada are currently mixed and not recommended for men under 50 or over 70 years of age (excepting men at and increased risk for PCa).
+While prostate-specific antigen (PSA) blood tests are used to detect PCa, most men with elevated blood PSA levels do not have PCa.
+Other problems with PSA testing include limited benefits for all-cause and cancer-specific mortality, psychological distress from false-positives, and complications from biopsies.4-8 Some evidence suggests only one in 1000 men screened via PSA testing might prevent PCa and only three in 1000 men screened will be protected from metastatic PCa.
+Therefore, recommendations for PSA screening in Canada are currently mixed and not recommended for men under 50 or over 70 years of age (except men at increased risk for PCa).